albert-gonzalez/a-dev-adventure-game/README.md

   <img src="./src/web/images/cover.png" />
 </p>

 I started this project because I wanted to make an original and unique portfolio, showing some of my skills and explaining my professional experience in a different way.
-This micro RPG (can be completed in a few minutes) is about my day-to-day professional life, but other people are likely to feel identified.
+The result is this micro RPG (it can be completed in a few minutes) which is about my day-to-day professional life, but other people are likely to feel identified.
 If you play it you will be able to know more about me.
 I hope you like the game!

 You can play the game in three different languages: